sharetribe/flex-docs/src/docs/tutorial/customize-amenities-filter/index.md

 ## How to take the filter into use?

-Amenities filter is just an example filter component for web app, since quite many marketplaces would need something like that.
-However, it is not added to search engine by default, because it might be that the relevant key is not actually called _amenities_ but something different.
+Amenities filter is just an example filter component since quite many marketplaces would need something like that.
+However, it is not added to the search engine by default, because it might be that the relevant key is not actually called _amenities_ but something different.
+(E.g.
-(E.g. _kitchenware_ could be similar multi-enum filter for cottage-rental marketplace.)
+_kitchenware_ could be a similar multi-enum filter for a cottage-rental marketplace.)

 If we want to make `sdk.listing.query` endpoint to understand that listings have a new public data field, we need to add search schema for